Micah Lakin Avni

 Micah Lakin Avni (מיכה לייקין אבני; born June 13, 1969) is an Israeli businessman, attorney and a human rights and anti-terrorism activist.

-Avni is the founder and CEO of Peninsula group, a publicly traded Israeli commercial finance company, between 2000 and 2004 he was a managing partner at Jerusalem Global Ventures(JGV), a venture capital fund known for its investments in software, telecommunications, and life sciences-related start ups.
+Avni is the founder and CEO of Peninsula group, a publicly traded Israeli commercial finance company, between 2000 and 2004 he was a managing partner at Jerusalem Global Ventures (JGV), a venture capital fund known for its investments in software, telecommunications, and life sciences-related start ups.
 He previously worked as part of the Hi-Tech Practice Group at Yigal Arnon & Co.
 He was one of the team that founded Deltathree.com.
 Avni also serves as the chairman of Concert – Together for Israel (previously, Kela Shlomo Ltd.), a public-private partnership whose aim is to combat the delegitimization of the State of Israel.
 Micah serves as the chairman of the Association of Israeli Credit Companies.

 Childhood and family

 Avni's family moved to Israel from Connecticut in the United States in 1984.
 His father, Richard Lakin, was a civil rights advocate and school principal in Glastonbury, Connecticut before the family moved to Israel.
-He was one of the Freedom Riders who marched with the Rev. Martin Luther King Jr. After moving to Israel, Lakin taught English to mixed classes of Arabs and Jews.
+He was one of the Freedom Riders who marched with the Rev. Martin Luther King Jr. After moving to Israel, Lakin taught English to mixed classes of Palestinians and Israeli.
 Avni's mother is Karen Lakin.

 Avni chose to Hebraize his surname.
 Avni studied at the American School in Kfar Shmaryahu and later served in the IDF as a combat soldier and commander in the Golani Brigade.
-After his military service, he received his LL.B. from the Hebrew University in Jerusalem where he studied from 1992 to 1995.
+After his military service, he received his LL.B. from the Hebrew University of Jerusalem where he studied from 1992 to 1995.
 A few years later, between 2002 and 2004, Avni continued his studies and completed his MBA in a joint program between Tel Aviv University and the Kellogg School of Business at Northwestern University in Chicago (Kellogg-Recanati Program).

 Avni is married to Rita Avni, founder and CEO of one of Israel's leading forensic accountant firms, Avni Advisory Services.
 Together they are parents to two daughters as well as two sons from previous marriages.
 The family lives in Tel Aviv.